Last updated: April 20, 2021

 - Mailchimp Audience “Active users” along with corresponding Pipedrive custom field “Subscribed to product news”

-You can then configure Outfunnel to update Pipedrive when someone unsubscribes, so that only the custom field relevant for that specific Mailchimp audience in changed.
-(This means they’ll remain subscribed to all other Audiences).
+You can then configure Outfunnel to update your CRM when someone unsubscribes, so that only the custom field relevant for that specific email marketing audience in changed.
+(This means they’ll remain subscribed to all other lists or audiences).

-If you’d like to unsubscribe people from all types of emails once they’ve unsubscribed from any email, set up only one single-option custom field in Pipedrive to reflect email status (or have Outfunnel create it).
+If you’d like to unsubscribe people from all types of emails once they’ve unsubscribed from any email, set up only one single-option custom field in your CRM to reflect email status (or have Outfunnel create it).
 Then, configure Outfunnel to update that field if someone unsubscribes.

-Then, use that field in each Pipedrive Filter that defines email recipients.
-Simply add a condition that excludes anyone with “Subscribed to newsletter” status set to “No”.
+Then, use that field in each of your CRM lists that syncs contacts with your marketing automation tool (e.g. Pipedrive Filter or HubSpot list).
+Simply add a condition to the list/filter that excludes anyone when their “Subscribed to newsletter” status set to “No”.